sjbiaga/pisc/README.md

 From `main.scala.in`, two fibres are launched in `background` and used as `Resource`s, such that terminating the program cancels them.
-However, when a process is _discarded_, an uncompletee `Deferred[IO, BigDecimal]` is used for this situation, hence the fiber blocks semantically, and so the program won't exit any longer.
+However, when a process is _discarded_, an uncompleted `Deferred[IO, BigDecimal]` is used for this situation, hence the fiber blocks semantically, and so the program won't exit any longer.

 Silent transitions, input and output prefixes ("actions") are associated with